How do I apply for the APS?

 If your school does not have a federal school code, you need to use the alternate application available through the Alaska Student Aid Portal (ASAP).
 Non-FAFSA schools and their programs need to be approved for participation in the APS.
 All institutions and programs approved by ACPE and the Department of Labor and Workforce Development are listed in a drop-down list on the alternate application.

-When will students be notified they’re eligible for the scholarship?
+When will I be notified if I'm eligible for the scholarship?

-Students who have submitted the FAFSA* can log in to the Alaska Student Aid Portal (ASAP) and securely access information about their eligibility for both the Alaska Performance Scholarship and AlaskAdvantage Education Grant.
-ACPE will also send written award notice to students eligible for an APS Students may also receive communication directly from their postsecondary institution of enrollment, for example in a financial aid award letter.
+Students who have submitted the FAFSA* can log into the Alaska Student Aid Portal (ASAP) to securely access their eligibility information after August 1st.
+If your eligibility information isn't available, check back weekly, as high school eligibility data is uploaded to ASAP on an ongoing basis.
+ACPE will also send a written award notice to students when their high school eligibility data is received.
+Students may also receive communication directly from their postsecondary institution of enrollment; for example, in a financial aid award letter.

-*Students attending a school that does receive FAFSA data can submit an alternative application through ASAP.
+*Students attending a school that does not receive FAFSA data must submit the APS Alternative Application, available on ASAP.